 ARTICLE IV – STATEMENT OF FAITH

 The statement of Faith does not exhaust the extent of our beliefs.
 The Bible itself, as the inspired Word of God that speaks with final authority concerning truth, morality, and the proper conduct of mankind, is the sole and final source of all that we believe.
-For purposes of Alice Drive Baptist Church’s faith, doctrine, practice, policy, and discipline, our Vision Council is the Church’s final interpretive authority on the Bible’s meaning and application.
+For purposes of Alice Drive Baptist Church’s faith, doctrine, practice, policy, and discipline, our Direction Team is the Church’s final interpretive authority on the Bible’s meaning and application.